-There are both scientific and political reasons why more suitable sites for disposal of radioactive wastes have not been successful in the U.S. The disposal of radioactive waste is a problem that will have to be addressed if countries continue to use nuclear reactors to generate power.
+There are mainly political reasons why more suitable sites for disposal of radioactive wastes have not been successful in the U.S. The disposal of radioactive waste is a problem that will have to be addressed if countries continue to use nuclear reactors to generate power.

 Maintaining sufficient coolant flow is absolutely critical to prevent thermal runaway in a reactor core.
-Any accident, such as a failure of the water pump in the high-pressure circuit within the containment structure in Fig. III.3, or operator error that interrupts or constricts coolant flow, or fails to maintain the high coolant pressure in a PWR, risks a nuclear meltdown event, where the ongoing chain reaction continues to generate heat and the core temperature rises steadily.
+Any accident, such as a failure of the water pump in the high-pressure circuit within the containment structure in Fig. III.3, or operator error that interrupts or constricts coolant flow, or fails to maintain the high coolant pressure in a PWR, risks a nuclear meltdown event, where the ongoing chain reaction continues to generate heat and the core temperature rises steadily, until it reaches the melting point of the uranium fuel itself.
 Operating fission power plants are required to have elaborate safety systems to prevent meltdowns.
 For example, in the event of a failure of some system elements, the control rods are programmed to drop all the way down, where they will shut off the fission process.
 Even then, however, the decay of radioactive nuclei built up in the fuel rods will continue to generate heat that must be transferred away from the reactor core.
-The containment structure is designed so that, in the event of a catastrophic failure of the system, whatever explosion might occur in the reactor and the radioactivity it might release would not escape the containment vessel.
+The containment structure is designed so that, in the event of a catastrophic failure of the system, whatever (non-nuclear) explosion might occur in the reactor from the buildup of hydrogen pressure and the radioactivity it might release would not escape the containment vessel.
 However, as we will see from historical accidents reviewed in Part II of this post, there are rare occurrences where the “fail-safe” procedures fail to prevent meltdowns.

 The successive stages in a meltdown event are illustrated in Fig. III.4.
 If the core temperature surpasses the melting point of one or more fuel elements (the uranium oxide pellets themselves melt at 2,865°C), the fuel rod containers can be breached and radioactive isotopes can leach into the circulating coolant.
 If any appreciable portion of that radioactivity leaks outside the containment structure, people within surrounding areas of the power plant must be evacuated, quite possibly for long periods of time.